770120041/MyBlog/_posts/2020-3-18-internview-AmazonBQ.md

 e)        Tell me a time when you didn't meet the expectation.
 f)        Tell me a time when you took a risk / without approval then you failed

-//TODO fill here
-Image processing program, C++ or qt??
 g)        Tell me a goal you didn't achieve

 So let me talk about a recent customer issue I was working on at thougthSpot.
 So when I was on call and I received a customer issue from SRE, and the SRE said that customers are chasing them and this issue is very important.
 Since I was working on that issue before , so I thought it would be easy so I told customer I will be able to solve it in 2 weeks.
 But later it ended up taking 3 weeks and the customer and unhappy.

-Looking back, I realized that I should be more conservative for my estimation to customers since they would very upset if you promise something that you can't deliver.
+Looking back, I realized that I should be more conservati   ve for my estimation to customers since they would very upset if you promise something that you can't deliver.

 So I learned to managing the expectections of customers.
 And it would be much better if we told them we need 1 month to deliver this but actually it takes only 2 weeks.